c7rishi/hidgenclassifier/README.md

 # hidgenclassifier
 An R package for Bayesian hierarchical hidden genome classification.
-Provides functionalilites for pre-processing genomic datasets to be used in the classifier, training the hidden genome classifier, and predicting cancer classes of new tumors based on a trained model.
+Provides functionalities for pre-processing genomic datasets to be used in the classifier, training the hidden genome classifier, and predicting cancer classes of new tumors based on a trained model.

 # How to Install